 The “What Were You Wearing?” survivor art installation originated at the University of Arkansas in 2013, and has since become a national movement.
 Using survivors' descriptions of the clothing that was worn at the time of sexual assaults, organizers find closing matching clothing and display it with the descriptions.
 The exhibit challenges the notion that what people are wearing causes sexual violence.
 The OHIO exhibit includes 41 personal experiences of students, community members, and more.

 Through the Survivors' Lens

-Through the Survivors’ Lens provides a compelling, visual means for provoking thought and reflection within the University community much like the Monument Quilt did in Fall 2017, and the What Were You Wearing Exhibit in Fall 2018.
-Fifty-two photographs are presented, from twenty survivors.
+Through the Survivors’ Lens provides a compelling, visual means for provoking thought and reflection within the University community.
+52 photographs are presented, from 20 survivors.
 Some photographs reflect childhood trauma, sexual violence in college and domestic violence in long-term marital relationships.
-Everyone can experience the exhibit in different ways.
-In the physical exhibit, braille is provided, as is audio recordings, with item descriptions of the photographs.
+The physical exhibit provides descriptions via audio, braille, and text formats.
+360 video, photos, and descriptions are available virtually.

 Take Back the Night

-Take Back the Night is an annual event to take back the night from sexual and domestic violence.
+Take Back the Night is an annual event and march to take back the night from sexual and domestic violence.
 Everyone, regardless of gender identity, is encouraged to participate in these series of events that focus on survivor experiences.
 This event occurs annually on the first Thursday in April.
-For more information, visit: https://www.ohio.edu/womens-center/take-back-night.

 Women's Center staff is required by law to report cases of sexual assault, sexual misconduct, and domestic violence to the Office of Equity and Civil Rights Compliance.
 This applies to all of our events as well, unless it is specifically noted that an event or program has received a mandatory reporting exemption.
 Information about reporting is available through the ECRC website.
 They also provide information about confidential resources.